PLATFORM UPDATES COMING SOON.

 - Developing programs to make foreclosed homes available to low and moderate income residents.

-- Encouraging housing developments which include recreational areas on or very near the project.
+- Encouraging housing developments that include recreational areas on or very near the project.

 - The exploration, by cities and the county, of establishing rental assistance programs to help offset the high cost of housing in Santa Barbara County.